 No. 122 (Heating systems)]

-The text reproduced below was prepared by the expert from OICA to improve the provisions about compliance demonstration of the radiation warmers.
-The changes to document GRSG-125-15 are marked in red characters.
+The text reproduced below was prepared by the expert from OICA, Republic of Korea, Netherlands, Germany and France to improve the provisions about compliance demonstration of the radiation warmers.
+The changes to document GRSG-125-15 are marked in tracked version.

 I. Proposal